 Orders placed on weekdays before 3pm CST ship the same day.

-Made with aluminum and composite fiberglass, resilience is a cornerstone in the construction of this NASP approved bow.
-The aluminum frame weighs under 2 lb for easy transport and comfortable use, while the added composite fiberglass lends rigidity and strength, as well as longevity in the face of consistent use by beginners.
+Reliable performance makes them a staple in any archery program.
+The aluminum frame weighs under 2 lb for easy transport and comfortable use, while the added composite fiberglass lends strength and longevity in the face of consistent use by beginners.